jezzsantos/saastack/docs/README.md

+# All Use cases

+Take a look at all the [public API use cases](design-principles/0000-all-use-cases.md) for this software

 # Architecture Design Records

 Browse our [Architectural Design Records](decisions/README.md) that describe the key assumptions and decisions made behind the design of this code template.